aevilla160/hpc_docs/docs/office_hour.md

 >
 >A: First test that you are able to run R via a serial job fine.
 Once you are able to submit a serial R job then scale it up to a parallel computing job.
 Many times it is the case that `source activate [R-enviroment]` and `Rscript [script]`.
 For further support check our R documentation found [here](running_R_mpi.md).

-### 8/11/23
 >Q: How can I edit my file permissions so my group can access the file and its subfolders?
 >
 >A: You can use the `chmod` command to assign read/write access to your group and view more information and help here on our [data sharing page](data_share.md)!

-### 7/21/23
->Q: My job is failing when I place it on a private partition but it runs successfully when it runs on a public partition, what could be the issue?
->
->A: Ensure that the the partition that the job is placed on has suffienent max walltime for the job to prevent a TIMEOUT job state.
-Private Job Partitions have unlimited wall time, so if the issue, where the job runs normally on the public partition but not on the private partition, then submit a ticket with as much information as possible so we can investigate.

 >Q: I need to jobs with data that exceeds the standard storage given in `data` & `scratch` folders, what are the options?
 >